Whiteknight/ParserObjects/docs/v5/sequences.md

 ### Rewinding to a Previous Location

-The `.Checkpoint()` method creates an `SequenceCheckpoint` structure, which is an implementation of the **Memento** pattern.
+The `.Checkpoint()` method creates a `SequenceCheckpoint` structure, which is an implementation of the **Memento** pattern.
 This checkpoint can be very similar conceptually to a **Continuation**.
 A `SequenceCheckpoint` object provides a single `.Rewind()` method which can be used to return the sequence to a different position.
 This allows you to rewind back to a prior position if you attempt a long parse and it fails.

 ```csharp
 var checkpoint = sequence.Checkpoint();